 The trail runs on the north side of the Gila River while the railway starts on the north side before crossing an old iron bridge to the south side.
 The first 1.2 km was very flat utilizing parts of a an old road.
 The trail then began to rise and twists and turns away from the river as it climbs the slopes.
 It is not a big climb the net elevation gain is 157 m over 3 km with a short downhill of 25 m elevation loss.
 The trail is in excellent condition.
 Very smooth and well graded.
 A testament to the planning and maintenance of the trial by the Arizona Trail Association.

-It was not just me, Emily also loved the desert landscape.
+It was not just me, Micah also loved the desert landscape.
 I never did tire of seeing a lone cactus high on a ridgeline.

 The trail descended some switchbacks taking us back to the river level.
 The trail became very sandy as we walked near the river.
 With the river being a permanent source of water the area adjacent to the river has been fenced off for cows.
 We were continually passing through gates to cross back and forth into cattle area.